writetohoney/ai-in-public-sector/syllabus.md

 *Tension: Moving quickly to capture AI's benefits versus building the guardrails that earn public trust.*

 *Hands-on workshop: Draft an algorithmic impact assessment or responsible-use memo for a proposed public-sector system.*

+ **Governance models.** As you look at responsible-AI practice, see the [governance models catalogue](resources/governance-models.md) for how different institution types actually structure oversight — a centralized authority, a federated model, an ethics board, procurement gating, a sandbox, or radical transparency — and what each optimizes for and costs.

 **Diagnostic — Dimension 7 · Legitimacy.** *Can it change without losing the public trust that makes it worth preserving?* Would your institution survive its current technology decisions being reported accurately?
 Are impact assessments instruments, or paperwork?